spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 # -o, tie macvlan to a your physical nic

-# we we do docker run, w ehave to assign ip address ourselfs
+# we we do docker run, we have to assign ip address ourselfs

 ```
 macvlan